 When the independent phrase is in the middle or end of the sentence, there are two conditions:

-1) if the phrase is needed by the sentence, no commas should be used to separate it from the main thought
+1) If the phrase is essential to the main thought, no commas should be used to separate it from the main thought

-2) if the phrase is not needed by the sentence, commas should be used to separate it from the main thought.
+2) If the phrase is not essential to the main thought, commas should be used to separate it from the main thought.

 Comma to introduce a quote